 The number of learners at the school who are eligible for pupil premium varies from 65-90% at any one time.

 Partner schools contribute part of their pupil premium to support eligible learners at the short stay school.

-Pupil premium is used to fund additional alternative personalised programmes and therapeutic interventions such as head massage and personalized sports coaching, horse riding lessons and a motor vehicle project.
+Pupil premium is used to fund additional alternative personalised programmes and therapeutic interventions such as personalized sports coaching, horse riding lessons and a motor vehicle project.
 The impact of this is to support the learners emotional wellbeing and improve personal resilience.

 As all learners at the school have a high level of personal support.
 This enables them to make good progress towards engaging in learning, building relationships and working restoratively.